LearnOnDemandSystems/docs/tms/tms-administrators/classes/enrollments-roster/change-class-enrollment-status-and-which-to-use.md

 - **Audit** - Attending the class but only in an audit capacity.
 This status acts like Enrolled, giving the student access to course activities and labs.
 An audit student will count against the number of students that can be physically seated in a classroom but not against the Maximum Students set on the class.
 - **Enrolled** - Attending the class.
 Students need to be marked Enrolled (or Audit) to access course activities once the class begins by logging in from anywhere.

-> [!Alert] You cannot change this status after class begins.
+> [!Alert] You cannot change the Enrolled status after class begins.
 Please note, we use the Enrolled status for billing and we bill for every student marked Enrolled.